punitda/ssh-git-cli/README.md

 # ssh-git

-Generate and setup ssh keys and config for using multiple different Github/Gitlab/Bitbucket accounts using ssh without sweating over it 😅
+Generate and setup ssh keys and config for using multiple different Github/Gitlab/Bitbucket accounts on same machine using ssh without sweating over it 😅

+### Note :

+It works only in **MacOS** and **Linux**(though not thoroughly tested on Linux.
+Please file bugs if you find any issues) for now.
+Support for windows will be added soon in next releases.

 ## How to install and run